mattbierner/blog.mattbierner.com/_posts/2015-01-19-stupid-template-tricks-snake.md

 {% include image.html file="206838120946081003_42d04362ada6-2.png" description="I don't need to wear one of those helmets for metaprogramming - Famous last words." %}

 The variant of Snake that we'll implement is a simplified version of [Nibbler][nibbler].
 In Nibbler, the player guides a snake about a grid by choosing a direction for the snake's next movement: turn left, turn right, or continue straight.
 Trailing behind the snake's head are a number of body sections.
-These body section cells stay occupied until the entire snake has moved over that cell, so that the head of the snake alway moves forward by one while the tail of the snake always shrinks by one.
+These body section cells stay occupied until the entire snake has moved over that cell, so that the head of the snake always moves forward by one while the tail of the snake always shrinks by one.

 The goal of Nibbler is to consume randomly placed food, which increases your score but also makes the snake grow one segment longer, increasing the difficulty.
 You lose when the snake's head collides with a wall or existing body section.